Gene activity fully predicts transcriptional bursting dynamics

 One hypothesis that has emerged from previous work suggests that different regulatory factors, including transcription factor (TF) binding, \emph{cis}-regulatory elements, nucleosome occupancy, histone modification, Pol II pausing, and enhancer--promoter interactions, may influence distinct aspects of bursting dynamics \cite{Senecal:2014dz,Bartman2016,Li:2018ha,Nicolas:2018if,Donovan2019,FaloSanjuan:2019bp,Hoppe2020,Tantale:2021,Bass:2021,Brouwer2023}.
 For instance, it has been proposed that enhancers primarily impact burst frequency, while promoters primarily affect burst size \cite{Fukaya2016, Pimmett2021,Larsson2019}.
 However, integrating diverse observations into a unified and quantitatively predictive understanding of transcriptional control through bursting dynamics has proven to be challenging.

-In our previous study \cite{Zoller:2018gj}, relying on inference from a static snapshot of mRNA abundance, we explored the intriguing possibility that a simple and unified control of bursting kinetics might be at play, even in complex developmental systems.
-Specifically, we demonstrated that a straightforward two-state kinetic model of transcription, with a single free parameter, could account for transcript abundance of key developmental genes in two-hour-old \textit{Drosophila} embryos.
-This finding motivated our efforts to perform highly-sensitive live transcription measurements, enabling us to directly measure bursting dynamics without relying on model-specific kinetic assumptions.
+Our previous study \cite{Zoller:2018gj}, which relied on inference from a static snapshot of mRNA abundance, raised the possibility of a simple and unified control of bursting kinetics, even in complex developmental systems.
+Specifically, mRNA abundance of key developmental genes in fixed \textit{Drosophila} embryos within a narrow developmental window ($\sim 10$ min) could be accounted for by a straightforward two-state kinetic model of transcription, with a single free parameter.
+This motivated our current efforts to directly measure bursting dynamics rather than rely on specific kinetic assumptions to infer dynamics from a fixed sample.
+Moreover, by conducting measurements throughout cell cycles and under conditions where key regulatory determinants are perturbed, we aim to assess the impact of developmental time and regulation on bursting behavior.

-Here, we present real-time endogenous transcription measurements with single mRNA sensitivity in developing fly embryos, where tightly regulated spatiotemporal transcriptional dynamics play a pivotal role in determining cell fate.
-Transcription of the examined genes is monitored across developmental time in addition to body-axis positions, as well as and under perturbation to \emph{cis}- and \emph{trans}-regulatory factors.
-Surprisingly, all data collapse onto strict relationships between bursting parameters.
-We find that transcriptional activity is primarily determined by the probability of an allele being in the ON period, while the initiation rate remains largely constant.
-Moreover, we identify a tight relationship between the durations of ON and OFF periods, implying that these periods are not tuned independently.
-This discovery hints at the existence of a novel mechanistic constraint on the transcription initiation process.

-A corollary of the observed relationship is that lowly transcribing alleles increase activity by predominantly shortening OFF periods, increasing burst frequency, while medium-to-high transcribing alleles predominantly extend ON periods, thereby increasing burst size.
-Importantly, perturbations to transcription prompt a re-examination of our mechanistic understanding, as these highlight that activity levels, rather than specific regulatory determinants (such as enhancer sequences or transcription factor concentrations), can predict bursting parameters.
-Overall, our study reveals constraints on the molecular implementation of transcriptional dynamics, thereby guiding future mechanistic investigations.